csc300x/assignment-1/README.md

 Use Menu shortcuts, or use the terminal within Visual Studio Code to type in commands.

 ## Finally, submit a pull request to the shared repository
 In your own fork, click on Contribute -> Open Pull Request.
-Fill in a title and optional comment, the create the pull request.
+In the title, include your first and last name as it shows up on the class roster.
+Create the pull request.